fgomesbarros/UCI-HAR/CodeBook.md

----
-output:
-  html_document:
-    keep_md: yes
----
 CodeBook
 ========

-This Codebook describes what UCI-HAR raw data should be collected and how it is transformed in tidy data.
+This CodeBook describes what UCI-HAR raw data should be collected and how it is transformed in tidy data.
 It also shows the structure of the tidy data.

 ## 1. Study Design